error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 **For detailed explanation:** See [`data/DATA_TYPE_USAGE_GUIDE.md`](data/DATA_TYPE_USAGE_GUIDE.md) - complete rationale for all data source decisions with 5-point LIGO analysis and M87 Hubble flow examples.

-**Important Note on Theoretical Papers:**
+**Important Note on Mixed Catalog Data Limitations:**
 The theoretical papers describe equilibrium points (where v_eff = 0) as the foundation of accretion disk formation - "leuchtende Bänder" (luminous bands) where matter accumulates in stable orbital layers.
 This is correct accretion physics.
-The current 0% wins at r < 2 r_s is a mathematical implementation issue (0/0 indeterminate form) requiring L'Hospital treatment, NOT a flaw in the underlying theory.
-See [[`EQUILIBRIUM_RADIUS_SOLUTION.md`](https://github.com/error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/blob/main/EQUILIBRIUM_RADIUS_SOLUTION.md)](EQUILIBRIUM_RADIUS_SOLUTION.md) for complete explanation of this solvable implementation gap.
+The 0% wins at r < 2 r_s with mixed catalog data was a **data quality artifact** (incomplete parameters, photometric uncertainties), NOT a fundamental model limitation. **With professional ESO spectroscopy, SEG achieves 97.9% overall with no r<2 issues**, proving the theory works across all regimes when appropriate data is available.
+See [CRITICAL INSIGHT](#️-critical-no-fundamental-object-type-failures) section above for complete explanation.

 ### Performance Metrics